tpf/iwg-public/rubric.md

-# So you want the IWG to run a service…
+# So you want the IWG to host a service…

 ⚠️  This document is maintained by the IWG and is likely to change as we learn from the process of actually carrying out our mandate.

-## What does "run a service" mean?
+## What does "host a service" mean?

-The IWG has a few roles in running services:
+The IWG has a few roles in hosting services:

 1. It holds administrative keys and delegates access to the current active admins, if needed.
-2. It keeps services running, monitors availability, performs security updates, and does other "keep the lights on" tasks.
+2. It keeps services hosting, monitors availability, performs security updates, and does other "keep the lights on" tasks.
 3. It identifies breakages caused by upstream changes and attempts to have them fixed.
 The IWG does not perform development tasks (like rewriting custom